nicktaras/blender-shortcuts/README.md

 - c - in edit more paint select mesh (esc to stop paint selection)
 - n - toggle object details panel

+# blender-shortcuts (advanced)

+- When creating an object and using the mirror modifier, using the LEFT Mouse + G will adjust the clipping area accordingly.
+(Available in latest version of Blender).

+# Modifiers

+Subsurf - Subdivision Surface Modifier.
+It smoothes your object and adds more detail.
+Mirror - When creating object with symmetry e.g. an owl with two legs.
+You can create one leg, then add the mirror modifier, then select mirror object as the owls body object.
+This will place the leg in the right location automatically.

 # handy tips

 Limited Desolve: